Malifaux Faction Focus: The Arcanists (Updated August 18, 2025)

 Currently, Toni and Kaeris have reached an uneasy détente.
 The women don’t like each other, but Kaeris understands why Toni did what she did, and Toni understands why Kaeris is the way she is.
 It’s a fragile truce, earned only after the two of them nearly killed each other, but with the rising threats in Malifaux the Arcanists and Union need each other.
 They have to stand together, or they will all fall separately.

-On the table, Toni is a brawler par excellence; once she gets stuck in and starts accumulating Adrenaline Tokens, she’s almost impossible to put down and savagely deadly in a fistfight.
+On the table, Toni is a brawler par excellence; once she gets stuck in and starts breaking legs, she’s savagely deadly in a fistfight.
 Her crew are fighters, too, and like any good Union man or woman, they are stronger when acting side-by-side.
-Many of them have abilities that trigger when they are at or below half health, and as long as Toni (or Amina Naidu, the Union’s chief lawyer) are around, they always count as being at that threshold.
+Her title form takes Union politics more seriously, and directs her underlings in a controlled riot.

 Play Toni Ironsides if: